Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Related Work

 \subsection{Mining Instances of Code Changes}

 There are different works that inspect bug-fix commits and patches with the goal of characterizing the bug-fixing activity.

 Pan et al. \cite{pan2009toward} built a catalog with 27 bug-fix patterns that they manually identified by inspecting the history of seven open-source Java projects.
-Then, they build a tool for detecting instances of such bug-fix patterns.
+Then, they built a tool for detecting instances of such bug-fix patterns.
 They finally reported the frequency of each bug-fix pattern.

 Other works have mined Pan's pattern instances from other datasets.
-Campos and Maia \cite{Campos2017common} measured the prevalence of the five most common bug-fix patterns from \cite{pan2009toward}.
+Campos et al. \cite{Campos2017common} measured the prevalence of the five most common bug-fix patterns from \cite{pan2009toward}.
 For this purpose, they queried the Boa dataset~\cite{dyer2015boa} to find how many of the $4,590,405$ included commits follow each pattern.
-Islam and Zibran~\cite{Islam2020bugfixpattern} have mined instances of 21 Pan's pattern from bug-fix commits done on 5 Java systems.
+Islam et al. \cite{Islam2020bugfixpattern} have mined instances of 21 Pan's pattern from bug-fix commits done on 5 Java systems.

 Those works have a different goal than ours.
-First, they focus on mining instances of change patterns inside commits, while we focus on detecting \repairspacecommits{}.
-Secondly, they only do AST differencing, while we note that AST analysis is insufficient to detect \repairspacecommits{}.
-As we presented in section \ref{sec:post_matching}, there are important additional rules that must be verified in order to confirm that a patch can be synthesized by a repair system.
+First, they focus on mining instances of change patterns inside commits, while we focus on detecting \repairspacecommits.
+Secondly, they only do AST differencing, while we note that AST analysis is insufficient to detect \repairspacecommits.
+As we presented in section \ref{sec:post_matching}, there are important additional rules that must be verified in order to confirm that a patch can be synthesized by a repair approach.